How Do Orgasms Affect Erectile Dysfunction And Libido?

 In fact, the rate of human sperm production is among the lowest of all mammals, therefore frequent ejaculations will normally rapidly deplete available sperm.

-According to one study, a young man who ejaculates every third day would not deplete sperm supplies.
+According to one study, a young man who ejaculates every third day does not deplete sperm supplies.
 Meaning that ejaculating every third day will keep a young man ‘topped up’ with sperm.

 However this ability changes with age, as older men produce less sperm.
 Therefore, for older men, the number of days between ejaculations will be significantly higher.